SaideepGona/ChIP-IO/README.md

- ChIP-IO: A Web Application for Hosting ChIP-Seq data and Transcription Factor Regulatory Analysis
+ ChIP-IO: A Web Application for Hosting ChIP-Seq Data and Transcription Factor Regulatory Analysis

  *** Still in development, can be accessed at: [ChIP-IO](http://chipio.cs.cmu.edu/ "ChIP-IO")***